Azure-Samples/ms-identity-blazor-wasm/WebApp-OIDC/B2C/README.md

 - Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 - System should have .Net SDK v3.1.6 or above.
 You can install it from [Download .NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
-- An **Azure AD** tenant.
-For more information see: [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- An **Azure AD B2C** tenant.
+For more information see: [How to get an Azure AD B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
-- A user account in your **Azure AD**.
+- A user account in your **Azure AD B2C**.
 This sample will not work with a **personal Microsoft account**.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.

 ## Setup